-At the heart of the programme is an intensive six-day residential School.
-Every School is different and designed around the participants and we also update the content to include very latest ideas.
+At the heart of the onsite programme is an intensive six-day residential school.
+Every school is different and designed around the participants and we also update the content to include very latest ideas.
 What stays the same is a high quality of input and the focus on applying the learning to your situation.

 Find out more about the world’s most intensive programme:

 Tuesday, Day 3

 Thursday, Day 5

 Friday, Day 6

 Every NAFS programme is adapted from the results of your pre-programme questionnaire.
 Over six intensive days you’ll increase your knowledge and confidence in different sources: individual giving; major donors; legacies; trusts; and commercial sponsorship.
 We’ll also share techniques and channels: endowments, capital campaigns, face to face, direct mail, proposals and online.

 This year we also have a number of updated and new modules.